Teaching Geometry in Kindergarten

 • numeracy centers or investigation areas

-Linked to these ACARA Content Descriptions:
+Linked to these Version 9 ACARA Content Descriptions:

 Now you know all about the Australian Curriculum Geometry strand and why it is an important part of our math curriculum.
 I hope you have discovered some tips and ideas to help you confidently teach Geometry to your kindergarten and preschool students.